 Short Description: I decided to rent a bike to be more flexible.
 I cycled through Kathmandu to Swayambhunath (the Monkey Temple).
 After that, I pedaled up a steep hill for five kilometers, all the way to Ichangu Narayan (a small, authentic temple I had read about in the Lonely Planet guide).

 I negotiated and rented a bicycle at a shop in Chhetrapati Paknajol, a neighborhood close to Thamel.
 I had the feeling that I was cycling in hell for the first three hundred meters.
 Taxis, rickshaws, bumps in the road, and people walking chaotically discouraged me completely.
 Nevertheless, I persevered and cycled further on.
 I turned right at Chhetrapati Chowk crossroads and pedaled down to the Vishumati River.
-When I wanted to cross a very busy street, I had to get off the bike and step by step move toward the middle of the street.
+When I wanted to cross a very busy street, I had to get off the bike and then move toward the middle of the street step by step.
 If possible, I hid behind another pedestrian and managed to cross the street this way.
-Eventually, I crossed the street in approximately ten minutes.
-After that, I continued to Swayambhunath.
+Eventually, I managed to cross the street in approximately ten minutes, and after that, I continued toward Swayambhunath.

-In the courtyard of Swayambhunath Buddhist complex, a row of shops lined around the stupa and sold religious items.
+In the courtyard of the Swayambhunath Buddhist complex, a row of shops lined around the stupa and sold religious items.
 In Bishu’s shop, a CD with Om Mani Padme Hum mantra was playing.
 The sacred mantra means the entire path that an individual has to perform in life to transform his body and mind.
-Crooning the mantra, I entered Bishu’s shop.
+I entered Bishu’s shop crooning the mantra.
 Bishu told me that he was not a wealthy man and that fewer tourists came to Nepal after the 2015 earthquake.
 He added that Christians lived in Nepal, too.
 During the earthquake, a priest had locked his parishioners inside his church and had told them that God would protect them.
 The church had collapsed and all the forty-nine people inside the church had died.

-From Swayambhunath temple, I cycled five kilometers uphill to Ichangu Narayan, a village near Kathmandu.
-There, I found a small temple in a courtyard with many deity statues.
-The temple dedicated to Vishnu (reincarnated as Narayan) was built of wood in the pagoda style and had wooden rafters and reinforcements carved with deities colorfully painted.
-When I went there, the place was deserted.
+From Swayambhunath temple, I cycled for five kilometers uphill to Ichangu Narayan, a village near Kathmandu.
+There, I found a small temple in a courtyard dotted with many deity statues.
+The temple dedicated to Vishnu (reincarnated as Narayan) was built of wood in the pagoda style and had wooden rafters and reinforcements carved with colorfully painted deities.
+When I arrived there, the place was deserted.
 A bit later, two-three Nepalis came and worshiped, put a tikka on their foreheads with red paint from the statues, and walked clockwise around the temple.